What is a business loan?

 2. Can you provide security for your loan?

-You’ll usually need to secure your business loan with an asset or a form of guarantee.
+Unless you’re applying for an unsecured loan, you’ll usually need to secure your business loan with an asset or a form of guarantee.
 Residential, commercial or rural property is often used as security, but it depends on the type of business.

 3. Will you be able to continue making repayments?